 Barry continued to perform locally, assembling his own backing band, The Actions, made up mostly of area high school students.
 Members included Dave Zaller (guitar), Vince Baskovic (bass), and Ken Ruscittio (drums).
 Another stab at recording came in 1966 with the one-shot Wine & Roses label.
 "For Such A Little Wrong" was a fine pop effort, in the style of Jay & The Americans minus the production budget.
 The flip side, "Try Me", leaned more in the British Invasion direction.
 Once again local airplay led to a national release, this time on different United Artists sub label, Ascot Records.
-Unfortunately this one didn't dent the charts either and that was the last we've heard from Barry Lee.

 A 1968 single by the Barry Lee Show is an unrelated UK artist.